 Patients Are Our Priority

-Our primary service area includes Millinocket, East Millinocket, and Medway.
-Our secondary service area includes Milo, Brownville, Brownville Junction, Island Falls, Patten, and Sherman.
+Our primary service area includes Millinocket, East Millinocket, and Medway with a secondary service area encompassing Milo, Brownville, Brownville Junction, Island Falls, Patten, and Sherman.
 We draw some patients from the other areas as well based on patient choice.
 As all of you know who live in these areas the populations are getting smaller and getting older.
 Those factors along with pressure from private insurance companies and of course Medicare and Medicaid combines to make our future very challenging.

 Some of our Board members have served for over ten years and all deserve to be thanked for their contributions.
 We welcome constructive criticism and input from our community.
 We plan to make more public interaction a part of our regular process for planning to meet your needs.
 You can see who our Board members are in our hospital hallways and on our website at mrhme.org.